2012 Delhi gang rape and murder: BBC Storyville: India's Daughter

 The film's director and producer Leslee Udwin said that it was the courage and bravery shown by the unprecedented numbers of men and women who protested the rape and murder that inspired her to make the film.
 Speaking in an interview, Udwin said:

-Courageous and impassioned ordinary men and women of India braved the December freeze to protest in unprecedented numbers, withstanding an onslaught of teargas shells, lathi charges [baton charges] and water canons, to make their cry of 'enough is enough' heard.
+Courageous and impassioned ordinary men and women of India braved the December freeze to protest in unprecedented numbers, withstanding an onslaught of teargas shells, lathi charges [baton charges] and water cannons, to make their cry of "enough is enough" heard.
 In this regard, India led the world by example.
 In my lifetime, I can't recall any other country standing up with such commitment and determination for women's rights.

 In reference to the actual film, Nirbhaya's father, Badrinath Singh, said that India's Daughter "holds up a mirror to society", and that the screening of the film holds a significance in the sense "that the struggle that my daughter was part of continues."
 Singh has also said that since the death of his daughter "every girl on the street is [now] like a daughter" to him and his wife, and that people in general need to understand that their sons need to be taught to respect women.
 Speaking on 5 March, Singh said:

+Anatomy of Violence by Deepa Mehta

+Indian-Canadian filmmaker Deepa Mehta's 2016 film Anatomy of Violence was also based on the incident, exploring the social conditions and lack of mental and sexual education in Indian society that made it possible.

+Crime Patrol: "A Nation Awakens"

+"A Nation Awakens" is the 296th and 297th special two-part episode of the fourth season of the Sony TV television series Crime Patrol (which features real crime stories) and the 546th and 547th episodes overall.
+Originally aired in two parts on 21 September and 22 September 2013, the episodes were written by Subramanian S. Iyer and director by R. Amit Kumar Jha.
+The principal photography of the episodes was held in Mumbai, India and was commenced in the first week of January 2013.
+The episode was hosted by Anup Soni and role of head police inspector was played by Sanjeev Tyagi.

-Netflix Series Delhi Crime
+Netflix series Delhi Crime

-Richie Mehta, a Canadian filmmaker, made a seven part web television series titled Delhi Crime in 2019.
+Richie Mehta, a Canadian filmmaker, made a seven-part web television series titled Delhi Crime in 2019.
 It was based on the aftermath and the subsequent manhunt of the perpetrators of the case.
 Starring Shefali Shah, Rasika Duggal and Adil Hussain, the series was released on Netflix.
 This 7-episode series won the Best Drama Series at the 48th International Emmy Awards.

 Literary works

-Motivated by this unfortunate incidence, Ram Devineni, Lina Srivastava, and Dan Goldman released the comic book Priya's Shakti.
-The storyline of the comic focuses on Priya, a human woman and ardent devotee of the Goddess Parvati, who has experienced a brutal rape and the social stigma and isolation resulting from it.
-Inspired by the goddess, Priya fights against gender-based sexual violence in India and around the world, supporting the movement against patriarchy and misogyny.
+The comic book Priya's Shakti was inspired by the Nirbhaya case.
+The protagonist fights against gender-based sexual violence in India and around the world.